 Recommended For…

-I didn’t think Innisfree No Sebum Mineral Pact achieves what it promises.
+I don’t think Innisfree No Sebum Mineral Pact achieves what it promises.
 So I’m not exactly sure if I would recommend this to anyone.
 But since the online reviews have been so positive, I’m wondering if it would work better for someone who resides in a place that’s less hot and humid.

 For those who have already tried it and are staying in places with dry and cool climate, I would love to hear your experience in using Innisfree No-Sebum Mineral Pact.
+Rating: 3/5 (wanted to give it a 2.5, but reckon a 3 is fairer to those with normal-oily skin)